 to marc, the term alternative refers to a genre of music; one of many that can be enjoyed.

-the master of laws program that marc bhalla completed at osgoode hall law school changed it's name from 'alternative dispute resolution (adr)' to 'dispute resolution (dr)' to highlight the mainstream prominence of mediation + arbitration these days.
+the master of laws program that marc bhalla completed at osgoode hall law school changed it's name a few years back from 'alternative dispute resolution (adr)' to 'dispute resolution (dr)' to highlight the mainstream prominence of mediation + arbitration these days.

 so, the term 'adr' is a historical reference to private dispute resolution processes like mediation + arbitration. these days, it is simply refered to as 'dr' - for dispute resolution - as in 456dr.

-batna = best alternative to a negotiated agreement: in the course of weighing your options when embracing the self-determination that comes with mediation, it is important for you to be aware of the settlement options that are on the table + the reality of options beyond settling. if the matter does not get resolved at mediation, what will happen? what is the best option available if mediation will not fully address the conflict? the dispute resolution community tends to take this terminology a step further with terms like watna (worst alternative to a negotiated agreement), mlatna (most likely alternative to a negotiated agreement), etc. this all highlights the importance of preparing to mediate + gaining a realistic sense of your options going in.
+batna = best alternative to a negotiated agreement: in the course of weighing your options when embracing the self-determination that comes with mediation, it is important for you to be aware of the settlement options that are on the table + the reality of options beyond settling. if the matter does not get resolved at mediation, what will happen? what is the best option available if mediation will not fully address the conflict? the dispute resolution community tends to take this terminology too far with terms like watna (worst alternative to a negotiated agreement), mlatna (most likely alternative to a negotiated agreement), etc. - you were warned that the field loves acronyms! - nevertheless, this all highlights the importance of preparing to mediate + gaining a realistic sense of one's options within + beyond the process going in.

 wtf = actually, this one has the same meaning it has when used elsewhere. it is just that when people in conflict do not understand where one another are coming from, they tend to use it a lot! mediation can help provide clarity + understanding.